logfellow/logstash-logback-encoder/README.md

 }
 ```

-In order to guarantee that logged messages have had a chance to be processed by the TCP appender, you'll need to [cleanly shut down logback](http://logback.qos.ch/manual/configuration.html#stopContext) when your application exits.
+To guarantee that logged messages have had a chance to be processed by the TCP appender, you'll need to [cleanly shut down logback](http://logback.qos.ch/manual/configuration.html#stopContext) when your application exits.

 #### Keep-Alive